 The parking fee and your parking location will be determined prior to your start date and an assignment will be made during the week of orientation for those who require parking.

-Meal money provided when on first call, lunch money provided for Core Curriculum lectures (noon conference).
+Meal money provided when on call, lunch provided for noon didactics, coffee provided for morning didactics

 - Free copies

 - resident lounge

 - Department library

 - Lab Coats: 2 coats provided at start of program, 1 additional coat provided each additional year of training

 - $300 annual manuscript award for first author manuscript acceptance

 - $1200 presentation fund annually for first author